demisto/content/Packs/Armis/Integrations/ArmisEventCollector/README.md

 ### armis-get-events

 ***
 Manual command to fetch and display events.
-This command is used for developing/debugging and is to be used with caution, as it can create events, leading to events duplication and exceeding the API request limitation.
+This command is used for developing/debugging and is to be used with caution, as it can create events, leading to event duplication and exceeding the API request limitation.

 #### Base Command